mmaksuti/backpropogation_regression/README.md

-# neural_netwok_interpolation
+# backpropogation_regression

-Function interpolation using neural networks.
+Function regression using backpropogation.
 Supports linear, quadratic and rational (of the form a/x+b) functions.

 Written in 2018.